 Keeping in mind the changing global environment and constitutional requirements, the Council of Common Interest (CCI) approved in principle a revised National Mineral Policy 2012 early this month subject to removal of certain reservations expressed by chief ministers of mineral rich provinces — Sindh and Balochistan.
 Under the new mineral policy, the federal and provincial governments have agreed to provide for appropriate institutional arrangements, a modern regulatory framework and a programme to expand geological database.

 While the new policy envisages greater role for the provincial government through devolution of federal corporations in the mineral sector like Pakistan Mineral Development Corporation (PMDC) and Pakistan Gemstone Corporation, it also increases contribution by investors in the form of taxes.
-At the same time, the crucial role of Geological Survey of Pakistan as a central database organisation has been protected while the federal government would have a say in execution of agreements with
+At the same time, the crucial role of Geological Survey of Pakistan as a central database organisation has been protected while the federal government would have a say in execution of agreements with international firms.

 As required under article 172 of the constitution, the provincial governments have been empowered to make rules for the grant of mineral concessions and titles in respect of any mineral falling in its jurisdiction.
 The federal government has on the other hand committed to provide a standard model agreement that would be followed by the provincial governments to ensure reduced role of bureaucracy in dealing with grant of contracts and licences.